markt-de/puppet-dovecot/README.md

 resources and functions to configure the dovecot system.
 It does, however, not configure any of those systems beyond the upstream defaults.

-This module is intended to work with Puppet 5, tested dovceot and OS versions are listed below.
+This module is intended to work with Puppet 5 and 6, tested dovceot and OS versions are listed below.
 Patches to support other setups are welcome.

 ## Setup and Usage